 Welcome to the African American Museum of the Arts.
-Open from 10 am to 4 pm Wednesday thru Saturday.
-Admission is FREE (Please schedule tours in advance)
+Open from 10 am to 4 pm Wednesday thru Friday, and from 10 am to 2 pm on Saturdays, Admission is FREE (Please schedule tours in advance)

 The AAMA is a not-for-profit arts facility dedicated to promoting multicultural artistic excellence and providing educational, historical and cultural opportunities to all ages, specifically the African American community, in visual, literary and performing arts; while encouraging interaction with the community through on-site and outreach exhibitions, presentations and historical research.